kokuwaio/helm-gradle-plugin/README.md

 ```

 #### Noteworthy:
-* the plugin automatically applies the base and attaches tasks as dependencies to the lifecycle tasks
+* the plugin automatically applies the base plugin and attaches tasks as dependencies to the lifecycle tasks
 * If you're using Helm >= `2.8.0` `helmChartTest` is locally rendering
   all templates for each test value file into `build/helm/test/<value-file-name>/`
   so you can test drive how your templates react to values